Medical expert of the article

 - Vagal tests (reflex action on the vagus nerve).

-- Drugs affecting the central nervous system.
+- Drugs that affect the central nervous system.

 - Antiarrhythmic drugs